 Give yourself a chance to succeed, start sharing.

-I hope this list serves you well, if you have questions I’d love to hear from you, simply respond in the comments of this post.
+I hope this list serves you well.
+Questions?
+I’d love to hear from you, respond in the comments!